ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 The Obol Network develops and maintains four core public goods:

-- The DVK Launchpad, a CLI tool and User Interface for bootstrapping Distributed Validators
+- **The DVK Launchpad** - a CLI tool and User Interface for bootstrapping Distributed Validators

-- Charon, a middleware client that enables validators to run in a fault-tolerant, distributed manner
+- **Charon** - a middleware client that enables validators to run in a fault-tolerant, distributed manner

-- Obol Managers, a set of solidity smart contracts for the formation of Distributed Validators
+- **Obol Managers ** - a set of solidity smart contracts for the formation of Distributed Validators

-- Obol Testnets, a set of on-going public incentivised testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network.
+- **Obol Testnets** - a set of on-going public incentivised testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network.

 #### Working Group Formation